-- ⇒ At least termly reviews as part of the assess, plan, do, review cycle and one bigger annual review. - ⇒ Termly target setting - \Rightarrow An Education Health and Care Plan in liaison with the authority.
-(Statements to be transferred over time by the local authority.). - ⇒ Individual learning plan containing an Individual Provision map, One page profile with outcomes and targets and class support provision details. - ⇒ Access to additional provision and interventions as appropriate - \Rightarrow Where 1:1 or 1:2 support is given this is recorded daily. - \Rightarrow Planned intervention in class and out of class to support next steps.
+- ✓ At least termly reviews as part of the assess, plan, do, review cycle and one bigger annual review. - ✓ Termly target setting - ✓ An Education Health and Care Plan in liaison with the authority. - ✓ Individual learning plan containing an Individual Provision map, One page profile with outcomes and targets and class support provision details. - Access to additional provision and interventions as appropriate - ✓ Planned intervention in class and out of class to support next steps.